SciML/Surrogates.jl/docs/src/gekpls.md

  8. extra_points - The number of additional points to use for the PLS
  9. theta - The correlation scales, one per PLS component

-`theta` is used as given: unlike `KPLS`, `GEKPLS` does not fit it, and its magnitude matters a great deal.
+`theta` must have exactly `n_comp` entries, one per PLS component.
+By default it is used as given — unlike `KPLS`, `GEKPLS` does not fit it unless asked — and its magnitude matters a great deal.
 On the welded-beam problem below, `theta = 1` predicts about thirteen times more accurately than the conventional `0.01` starting point. `reduced_likelihood_function_value` ranks candidate scales, so it can be used to choose between them.

+The following keyword arguments are also accepted:

+  - `optimize_theta`: fit `theta` by maximizing the reduced likelihood, taking the supplied value as the starting point. **Defaults to `false`**, unlike `Kriging` and `GEK`: every evaluation factorizes an `nt × nt` matrix with `nt = n(1 + extra_points)`, so the search costs far more here than the fit itself.
+Worth setting on a modest design and worth avoiding on a large one.
+  - `n_start`: Latin-hypercube starts for that search.
-Two keyword arguments are also accepted: `nugget`, the starting jitter added to the correlation diagonal (raised by factors of ten only as far as the Cholesky factorization requires), and `noise`, an observation-noise term added alongside it.
+  - `nugget`: the starting jitter added to the correlation diagonal, raised by factors of ten only as far as the Cholesky factorization requires.
+  - `noise`: an observation-noise term added alongside the nugget.

 ## Basic GEKPLS Usage